itskokeh/writing/Outline.md

-# Title: How to Install Git and Visual Studio Code: A Beginner’s Guide
+# How to Install Git and Visual Studio Code: A Beginner’s Guide

 1. Introduction
 Briefly explain what Git and VS Code are (without diving deep into VCS).